GSA/site-scanning-documentation/scans/live/DAP.md

 ## Relevant Policy

 * "All agencies must participate in the General Service Administration’s (GSA) Digital Analytics Program (DAP) and deploy the DAP tracking code on all public facing agency websites." - _[OMB Memo M-17-06](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2017/m-17-06.pdf)_
-* "Employ the use of web analytics in partnership with the GSA Digital Analytics Program (DAP)" - _[Policies for Dot Gov Domain Issuance for Federal Agency Public Websites (2015)](https://obamawhitehouse.archives.gov/sites/default/files/omb/egov/memo/policies-for-dot-gov-domain-issuance-for-federal-agency-public-websites.pdf)_
+* "All new websites must ...
+Employ the use of web analytics in partnership with the GSA Digital Analytics Program (DAP);" - _[Policies for Dot Gov Domain Issuance for Federal Agency Public Websites (2015)](https://obamawhitehouse.archives.gov/sites/default/files/omb/egov/memo/policies-for-dot-gov-domain-issuance-for-federal-agency-public-websites.pdf)_

 #### Analysis of scan quality